Statement of Aim:

 - The school will require official records of attainment and other relevant documents such as academic transcripts, confidential reports, and health records from previous schools and doctors.

 - Admissions decisions are considered in the light of: the best interest of the applicant, the best interests of the student body as a whole, Ministry regulations and MEF IS admission procedures.
-Final decisions are ratified by the school Principal after consultation with the Head of School in non-standard cases.
+Final decisions are ratified by the school Principal after consultation with the Assistant General Manager in non-standard cases.

 - Families contact the Admissions Officer to verify eligibility, visit the school’s facilities, and examine and discuss the mission, vision and goals of the school.